digitalservicebund/terraform-modules/stackit-secrets-manager/README.md

 This module creates a STACKIT Secrets Manager in your project with credentials for terraform and external secrets operator.

-The module also outputs a Secret Store kubernetes manifest and a Secret manifest that can be used to set up External Secrets Operator to fetch secrets from the created Secrets Manager.
+The module also outputs a SecretStore kubernetes manifest and a Secret manifest that should be used to set up External Secrets Operator to fetch secrets from the created Secrets Manager.

 ## Example